Collections

 Oral History Project

-In 1982, the Holocaust Resource Center launched an oral history project to gather and preserve first-person eyewitness accounts, resulting in a unique collection of more than 200 original oral histories from local Holocaust survivors, rescuers and liberators.
+In 1982, the Holocaust Resource and Education Center launched an oral history project to gather and preserve first-person eyewitness accounts, resulting in a unique collection of more than 200 original oral histories from local Holocaust survivors, rescuers and liberators.

 The testimonies provide historical context about Jewish life in prewar Europe, the events of the Holocaust, and community rebuilding after genocide.
 Critical engagement with these narratives helps build meaningful connections between the antisemitism and persecution experienced by European Jews, and more recent incidents of injustice, displacement, and genocide in the 21st century.